-Anding said one way to approach successful resolution making is for people to first list the three behaviors they most want to change.
+Anding said one way to approach successful resolution-making is for people to first list the three behaviors or habits they most want to change.

 “Such behaviors could be eating better, getting more exercise, saving more money or working on personal relationships,” she said.
 “Look at the behaviors you have identified and choose the one you most want to concentrate on improving.
-Then take a close and realistic look at the behavior you have chosen, then think if a specific goal that would reflect where you would like to be through modifying that behavior.
+Then take a close and realistic look at the behavior you have chosen and think of a specific goal that would reflect where you would like to be through modifying that behavior.
 Write down that final goal, making sure it is both realistic and achievable.”

 The next step is to make a plan and come up with a series of smaller, attainable goals leading toward the final goal, she said.

-“For example, if the goal is to run a marathon but right now you can’t run to the end of the block, consider starting with a more realistic goal of walking for 30 minutes a day three to five days a week, Once that’s a regular habit, set another goal to run a 5K within three to six months and then a 10K, gradually working up to a half-marathon and then a full marathon.”
+“For example, if the goal is to run a marathon, but right now you can’t run to the end of the block, consider starting with a more realistic goal of walking for 30 minutes a day three to five days a week.
+Once that is a regular habit, set another goal to run a 5K within three to six months and then a 10K, gradually working up to a half-marathon and then a full marathon.”

-Anding said it is important to remember achieving a final goal does not have to fit into a rigid timetable.
+Anding said it is important to remember achieving a final goal does not have to be a bucket list goal or fit into a rigid timetable.

 “Just keep planning and meeting those mini-goals as steps toward the final goal,” she said.

-However, she said, people should write down and commit to a specific date on which to begin their desired behavior change.
+However, Anding said, people should write down and commit to a specific date to begin their desired behavior change.

-“Pick a date that is important, significant or memorable and put it on your calendar,” she said.
+“Pick an important, significant or memorable date and put it on your calendar,” she said.
 “It doesn’t have to be the exact start of a new year.
 Once you pick your date, plan how you will accomplish your goal.
 In other words, identify and write down those specific actions you will need to take to be successful.”

-Anding said there will invariably be challenges on the journey toward meeting both smaller goals and your ultimate New Year’s resolution goal.
+Anding said there will invariably be challenges on the journey toward meeting both smaller goals and your ultimate goal.

 Involve others and reward yourself

-Anding said it is also a good idea to share the New Year’s resolution with friends or family and ask for their support.
+Anding said it is also a good idea to share your resolution with friends or family and ask for their support.

 “List the names of people you want to know about your resolution, and ask for their encouragement and help,” she said.
 “It’s easier to keep your resolution if you have others supporting you, plus involving others makes you more accountable.”